biocatiit/website/content/pages/users_howto_saxs_design.rst

 Batch Mode
 ^^^^^^^^^^^

-Batch mode experiments nominally need just 200 µl of buffer per sample (where each different concentration of the same system counts as a distinct sample).
-However, we never recommend bringing less than ~5 mL of buffer, just in case.
+Batch mode experiments require a running buffer with ~ 1 L of volume.
+If you have a number of different buffers for your samples, you nominally need just 200 µl of each other buffer per sample (where each different concentration of the same system counts as a distinct sample).
+However, we never recommend bringing less than ~5 mL of each buffer, just in case.
 If you are in a situation where this is too much, please contact a beamline scientist to discuss how much buffer you need.